Donate Sponsor

 2. Brush up on your technique

-3. Monitor their grooming habits
+3. Check their grooming habits

-longhaired white cat licking its paw
+long-haired ginger cat licking their paw

 4. Feed a healthy diet